 Schengen visa health insurance – medical cover for foreign visitors in Germany

 Basically, everyone staying in Germany must have health insurance.
-People in employment or students who enrol at a public university are generally subject to compulsory insurance in a German health insurance scheme.
+People in employment or students who enrol at a public university in Germany are generally subject to compulsory insurance in a German health insurance scheme.
 Anyone not insured in this way must take out insurance cover.
 In addition, either as a tourist or a “Work & Travel” visitor, you may need travel insurance for a Schengen visa if you wish to visit the country for more than three months.
 For this, proof of valid travel health insurance is required.
 With Advigon's incoming insurance, you meet all the legal requirements required to obtain a valid Schengen visa.

 With our “Foreign Guests” travel health insurance, you not only comply with the conditions of the Schengen Agreement for your visa application, but are also completely insured in the event of an accident or illness: from out-patient and in-patient treatment to dental care.
 Advigon policies also cover medications and medical treatments, as well as a medically-advised repatriation to your home country.

 Thanks to open borders and unprecedented freedom of travel, an extended stay in Germany can nowadays be arranged quite unbureaucratically.
 While travellers from the Schengen member states and some third countries only have to arrange health cover for a long-term stay in Germany (more than 90 days), non-European visitors also need health insurance for a Schengen visa.
 You must apply for a Schengen visa if you wish to spend up to 90 days in Germany or another Schengen country.
-Health insurance for foreign guests protects you from incurring high medical and hospital costs during your stay.
+Health insurance for foreign guests protects you from incurring high medical and hospital costs during your trip.